 Easy, cheesy Mexican Frittata layers eggs, cheese, refried beans, and salty crunchy tortilla chips for a family-friendly and kid-approved meal!
 This one pan recipe makes an affordable weeknight dinner, hearty breakfast, or brunch.

-Eggs for dinner is a go-to weeknight dinner plan for our family.
-I always have them on hand, they’re cheap, and they can be prepared countless ways.
+Eggs for dinner are a go-to weeknight dinner favorite for our family.
+I always have them on hand, they’re cheap, and can be prepared countless ways.